About

 General Comments

-The passage is clearly in two sections: the first is an extract from the prologue to St John’s gospel, and the second is from St John’s account of the ministry of John the Baptist.
+This passage is clearly in two sections: the is an extract from the first prologue to St John’s gospel, and the second is from St John’s account of the ministry of John the Baptist.

 To get the full meaning of verses 6 to 8 it would be necessary to go back to the previous verse of the prologue in which St John affirms that light always shines in the dark and darkness cannot overpower this light.
 In this perspective the passage says that John was sent by God with the mission to “speak for the light,” a powerful metaphor of a lawyer bearing testimony that the light is trustworthy.